 Products Bicast Leather Is Commonly Used For

-Bicast leather was originally created for use in shoes.
+Bicast leather and faux leather were originally created for use in shoes.
 It allowed for cheap footwear that resembled real leather shoes.
 Later, it became widely used for furniture such as couches, sofas and settees.
 Nowadays, bicast leather is also used for handbags, men’s bags and belts.
 Some jackets for both men and women are also made from this material.

 Advantages of Bicast Leather